 We’ve come along way from the old thick, greasy and breakout inducing sunscreens of the past and nowadays, sunscreen formulas are sophisticated, smooth and non-pore clogging making them perfect for every skin type.
 The best time to apply sunscreen is in the last step to your skincare routine or as a part of a moisturiser-sunscreen combo.
 Make sure to also apply it rain or shine, as UV rays still penetrate through the clouds and even through windows which makes it just as important to apply your sunscreen even if you are spending a day indoors.
 Reapplying after swimming or doing any activities which make you sweat will also offer best protection.
 The most effective sunscreens are broad spectrum sunscreens which form a barrier from both UVB and UVA rays rather than just sunscreens labelled sun protection factors which only protect against UVB rays.

-Whether it’s reducing the risk of skin cancer, or minimising the impact of premature ageing, sunscreen is an amazing, underrated superhero in your anti-ageing skincare routine.
+Whether it’s reducing the risk of skin cancer, or minimising the impact of premature aging, sunscreen is an amazing, underrated superhero in your anti-ageing skincare routine.
 It is in essential product that will help keep your skin protected and looking and feeling young for years to come.
-Happy Anti-Ageing!
+Happy Anti-Aging!

 Skin needling has come a long way from the barbaric, painful treatment practiced only a short time ago (and I must admit it is still happening!), when sessions had patients dripping with blood, often needed topical anaesthetic and required some serious downtime.
 Thanks to innovative aestheticians, skin needling is now quick with minimal discomfort and almost no downtime.